Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when you have a checkout ID, but does not explicitly state when to use this tool vs alternatives like ls_list_checkouts.
-Given the clear purpose, it is adequate but lacks explicit guidance.
+The description implies usage when a specific checkout ID is known, but does not explicitly state when to use this tool versus alternatives like ls_list_checkouts.
+No guidance on when not to use or prerequisites is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.